Anyone can become disabled, suddenly through accident, or gradually through illness, and some people are disabled from birth.

 There's more information about benefits on our legal and money matters section.

-There's also contact information for our welfare benefits information and advice team.
+You can also contact our welfare benefits information and advice team.

 Looking after your health